sebastianbergmann/phpunit-documentation-english/src/cli-options.rst

 ``--strict-coverage``
    Enforces strict mode for code coverage metadata.
 Tests that execute code not declared in their ``#[Covers*]`` or ``#[Uses*]`` metadata will be marked as risky.

+``--require-coverage-contribution``
+   Marks tests as risky when they have code coverage targets but do not execute any line of the targeted code.

 ``--strict-global-state``
    Enforces strict checking of global state changes.
 Tests that modify global state (such as global variables, super-globals, or static properties) will be marked as risky.